 - The veins of the brain run primarily in the subarachnoid space.

 - The veins of the brain constitute cerebral veins, cerebellar veins and veins of the brainstem.

-The cerebral veins drain the external surfaces and the internal regions of the cerebral hemisphere, respectively and are splitted into external (superficial) and internal cerebral veins.
+The cerebral veins drain the external surfaces and the internal regions of the cerebral hemisphere, respectively and are split into external (superficial) and internal cerebral veins.

 External Cerebral Veins

-The external cerebral veins drain the surface (cortex) of the hemisphere and are splitted into 3 groups, viz.
+The external cerebral veins drain the surface (cortex) of the hemisphere and are split into 3 groups, viz.